splunk-soar-connectors/bigiddatadiscovery/README.md

 summary.total_objects | numeric |  |
 summary.total_objects_successful | numeric |  |

-## action: 'get catalog data objects'
+## action: 'get catalog objects'
-Get a full list of all data objects and their characteristics.
+Get a full list of all data objects and their characteristics

 Type: **investigate**
 Read only: **False**